Esc-Moody-Alam/coursera-getting-and-cleaning-data-assignment/README.md

 7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-The end result is shown in the file `tidy.txt`.
+The end result is shown in the file `tidyoutput.txt`.

 My coursework structure follows the following online coursework example. https://github.com/bgentry/coursera-getting-and-cleaning-data-project